Overview: The Relationship Between Tuning and Timbre

 Max Mathews, one of the founders of electronic music, says,

 "It's clear that inharmonic timbres are one of the richest sources of new sounds.
 At the same time they are a veritable jungle of possibilities so that some order has to be brought out of this rich chaos before it is to be musically useful."

 The relatedness of spectra and scales provides an organizing principle that helps to order this rich chaos - by giving the composer control over the amount of sensory consonance or dissonance in a passage.
 By playing sounds in their related scales it is possible to realize the entire range from unusual consonances to startling dissonances.

 For more information, there is the prelude and the full table of contents to Tuning Timbre Spectrum Scale, a directory for the CD, and the full text of the paper Relating Tuning and Timbre.
 Downloads of many of the pieces discussed above are available in mp3 format here.
 A summary of the mp3s on the CD that accompanies TTSS is here, and all the mp3s on this site are described here.

 To get to my homepage, click here.

-You can find translations of this page into Uzbek by Sherali Niyazova, into Russian by Sandi Wolfe, into Georgian by Ana Mirilashvili, into Croatian by Milica Novak, into Estonian by Martin Aus, into Slovak by Margareta Sliwka, into Kazakh by Alana Kerimova, into Norwegian by Lars Olden, into Polish by Marek Murawski, and into Finnish by Elsa Jansson, into French by Jean-Etienne Bergemer, and into Spanish by Anibal Goransky.
+You can find translations of this page into Uzbek by Sherali Niyazova, into Russian by Sandi Wolfe, into Georgian by Ana Mirilashvili, into Croatian by Milica Novak, into Estonian by Martin Aus, into Slovak by Margareta Sliwka, into Kazakh by Alana Kerimova, into Norwegian by Lars Olden, into Polish by Marek Murawski, into Finnish by Elsa Jansson, into French by Jean-Etienne Bergemer, and into Spanish by Anibal Goransky.